Course-level versus supporting outcomes

 Supporting outcomes are descriptions of more discrete learning that builds up the knowledge, skills and attitudes students need to reach the course learning outcomes.

-You can define supporting outcomes at the level of the or lesson.
+You can define supporting outcomes at the level of the module or lesson.

 Course-level outcomes tell the student what they will achieve with the course.
 Supporting outcomes help you, as Instructor, attend to the important foundations of your course-level outcomes.
 Clearly defined outcomes (course and supporting) help you select the most effective learning content, activities, and assessments for your course curriculum.